qala-io/cryptography-overview/programme/encryption.md

+# Cryptography goals

+Things that we want to achieve with cryptography:

+* Passing secret data between computers (encryption)
+* Checking data integrity & authenticity (Digital Signatures, Message Authenticity Codes) - the fact that no one in the middle changed the message or sent it on behalf of someone else
+* [Non-repudiation](https://en.wikipedia.org/wiki/Non-repudiation) - we won't cover this

+These are used in various networking protocols like SSH, HTTPS, VPN, SSMTP.
+Some of them will be covered in the next sections.

 # Symmetric key

 Encryption turns useful information into unrecognizable array of bytes.
-Here is a simple algorithm:
+Here is a simple algorithm (XOR):

 1. Take a string "Hi" which has a binary representation `0100100001101001`
 2. Generate a cypher (key) for encryption (just random bytes): `0001110011111111`